annadalmolin/CircFusion/README.md

 - download the _test_ directory from GitHub

+- enter in the _test_ directory:

+        cd test

+- create the _annotation_ directory:

+        mkdir annotation

-- enter in the _annotation_ directory with:
+- enter in the _annotation_ directory:

-        cd test/annotation
+        cd annotation

 - download in _annotation_ the annotation and genome files for Homo sapiens (GRCh38, release 97) from Ensembl (http://ftp.ensembl.org/pub/release-97/gtf/homo_sapiens/ for the annotation file, and http://ftp.ensembl.org/pub/release-97/fasta/homo_sapiens/dna/ for the genome file), and check if the file names exactly correspond to those in _path_file.txt_.
 For the release 97, _path_file.txt_ should be like that: